Drinking Coffee – Is it Bad for Your Health?

 Why Drink Coffee?

-Evidently coffee has many ingredients which are good for our liver, pancreas and general health and the news is supported by items on the Harvard website.
+Evidently coffee has many ingredients which are good for our liver, pancreas and general health and the news is supported by even the NHS now

 The podcast also talked about supplementing vitamin D because we all spend too much time indoors or use high factor sunscreen to prevent absorption of sun’s rays when we are outside today.